 5. OXIDISED NECKLACE

 Oxidised necklaces provide a lovely antique look.
 This looks fantastic when paired with gorgeous rusted jewellery, a modest blouse, and a long skirt.
 This trendy design will make you feel both beautiful and comfortable.
 High-neck chokers, lengthy necklaces, pendant chains, and simple chains are all available.
 Handcrafted lockets and pendants are set with a choice of vibrant semi-precious stones.
+This is one of types of oxidised jewellery.

 6. OXIDISED FINGER RINGS

 Women who deny loving rings are typically lying.
 The ring is a symbol of a woman’s enduring love.
 Oxidised finger rings are more bold in many ways.
 To give the appearance that your hands and fingers are more creative, stack a lot of sleek, rusty rings on top of one another.
+This is one of types of oxidised jewellery.

 7. OXIDISED MAANG TIKKA